Bux42/TMDojo/app/README.md

 ## Deployment

 Every commit is being deployed to a preview environment on [Vercel](https://vercel.com).
-Keep in mind that this is using the current `staging` API.
+Keep in mind that this is using the current `main` API.